Delooping the functor calculus tower: Homotopy theory

 \subsection{Topological spaces: products, subspaces, quotients, mapping spaces}

 In~\cite{Fresse17}, B.~Fresse uses the category of simplicial sets as the underlying category of $\Lambda$-operads.
 However, his methods are easily adaptable to other model categories~\cite[Section~II.8.4]{Fresse17}.
-Throughout the paper by the category $ Top$ of spaces we will understand the category of $k$-spaces.
-The model category structure on $ Top$ is defined in~\cite[Section~2.4]{Hovey99}, where it is denoted by $\textbf{K}$.
-This category is cartesian closed~\cite[Appendix~A]{Lewis78}, \cite{Vogt71}, which implies that for any $X,Y,Z\in Top$, one has homeomorphisms:
+Throughout the paper by the category $\Topo$ of spaces we understand the category of $k$-spaces (compactly generated possibly non-Hausdorff spaces).
+The model category structure on $\Topo$ is defined in~\cite[Section~2.4]{Hovey99}, where it is denoted by $\textbf{K}$.
+This category is cartesian closed~\cite[Appendix~A]{Lewis78}, \cite{Vogt71}, which implies that for any $X,Y,Z\in\Topo$, one has homeomorphisms:

 which is not in general true in the category $\AllTop$ of all topological spaces.
 We freely use the homeomorphism~\eqref{eq:exp1} and its based and/or equivariant versions.
 We also use the homeomorphism (and its based/equivariant versions):